MostafaMahmoudAbdelrahman/mostafa-mahmoud-portfolio/README.md

 🔹 *RMG Lab* is an innovative simulation app designed for RMG's Innovation Lab, leveraging immersive VR technology to revolutionize simulation, analysis, and problem-solving.

 💠 **Key Features:**
-- ✅ Realistic, interactive simulations tailored to business needs
+- Realistic, interactive simulations tailored to business needs
-- ✅ Innovative solutions testing in a controlled virtual environment
+- Innovative solutions testing in a controlled virtual environment
-- ✅ Collaboration tools for seamless teamwork
+- Collaboration tools for seamless teamwork
-- ✅ Customizable scenarios optimized for unique requirements
+- Customizable scenarios optimized for unique requirements

 🔗 [Explore on Meta Quest Store](https://www.meta.com/experiences/rmg-lab/9123235517790926/?srsltid=AfmBOoq2qD2iI94YD8JKqDs6bqgwJnRl0fSxRmifX-B9zNJc1zV52Xin)

+---

 ### Labs For Home
 *February 2024*

 🔹 *Labs For Home* is an exclusive simulation platform developed for select schools in the UAE.
 It enables students to conduct physics, chemistry, and biology experiments virtually at home.
 Designed for PC, Chromebook, tablets, and Mac, this solution enhances remote learning through immersive and interactive virtual labs.

 💠 **Project Highlights:**
-- ✅ Interactive virtual experiments for physics, chemistry, and biology
+- Interactive virtual experiments for physics, chemistry, and biology
-- ✅ Cross-platform compatibility: PC, Chromebook, tablets, Mac
+- Cross-platform compatibility: PC, Chromebook, tablets, Mac
-- ✅ Enhances remote learning with realistic lab simulations
+- Enhances remote learning with realistic lab simulations
-- ✅ Developed exclusively for selected UAE schools
+- Developed exclusively for selected UAE schools

 🔗 [Watch Trailer](https://youtu.be/EnRGWVXgOus)

+---

 ### GVS (MeetinVR)
-*(March 2023)*
+*March 2023*

 🔹 *GVS* (MeetinVR) is an innovative virtual meeting platform developed for Global Business Strategies (GBS).
 It transforms traditional video calls into immersive 3D metaverse experiences, enabling organizations to host meetings, events, workshops, and training sessions in a virtual environment.
 Unlike Zoom or Teams, GVS offers realistic 3D spaces where users can share screens, interact naturally, and organize virtual events.

 💠 **Project Highlights:**
-- ✅ Multiplayer functionality powered by Photon
+- Multiplayer functionality powered by Photon
-- ✅ Voice, video calls, and screen sharing via Agora SDK
+- Voice, video calls, and screen sharing via Agora SDK
-- ✅ Immersive 3D meeting environments simulating real office spaces
+- Immersive 3D meeting environments simulating real office spaces
-- ✅ Platform designed for corporate clients with custom exclusive solutions
+- Platform designed for corporate clients with custom exclusive solutions
-- ✅ Developed complex system architecture to support smooth, scalable interactions
+- Developed complex system architecture to support smooth, scalable interactions

 🔗 [Watch Project Video](https://youtu.be/D_eH1XC2uh8)

+---

 ### CowBoy
-*(February 2023)*
+*February 2023*

 🔹 *CowBoy* is a first-person shooter mobile game set in a wild environment.
 The game features one-on-one matches where players can shoot using gyroscope controls, set traps, and compete with friends, online players, or bots.
 It includes a leaderboard and battle pass system for ongoing competition.

 💠 **Game Features:**
-- ✅ First-person shooter gameplay with gyroscope aiming
+- First-person shooter gameplay with gyroscope aiming
-- ✅ One-on-one matches with real-time multiplayer support
+- One-on-one matches with real-time multiplayer support
-- ✅ Create and deploy traps during gameplay
+- Create and deploy traps during gameplay
-- ✅ Play against friends, online opponents, or bots
+- Play against friends, online opponents, or bots
-- ✅ Multiplayer implemented with Firebase Realtime Database
+- Multiplayer implemented with Firebase Realtime Database
-- ✅ Leaderboard and battle pass system for player progression
+- Leaderboard and battle pass system for player progression

 🔗 [Gameplay Video](https://youtu.be/buLiEuP_0yo)

+---

 ### My Mall
 *May 2022*